National Perk: Starbucks in Yosemite has some steamed, but it's old tradition

 It began in the early 1900s, when railroads built many of the luxury lodges that became national park landmarks.
 And it continues today with big concession companies that operate most of the restaurants and hotels inside park boundaries.

-The Starbucks slated to open this Spring in Yosemite Valley will arrive through a side door.
+The Starbucks scheduled to open this spring in Yosemite Valley will arrive through a side door.
 It’s not a free-standing Starbucks, operated by the Seattle-based corporation.
 Instead, it will be an outlet of the coffee giant licensed and operated by another giant multinational corporation, Aramark, using the Starbucks logo and products.

 “They can reword it any way they want,” said Fred Brewster, who created the petition on Change.org.
 “But it’s going to be people in Starbucks uniforms, selling Starbucks coffee, in Starbucks cups.
 So, any way you look at it, it’s a Starbucks.”